najibghadri/redux-dunk/README.md

 - Effect(effect) - let's you easily create an effect, shape: ` async ({ dispatch, getState }) => any`
 - EffectCreator(effectCreator) - easily create an effect creator, shape: `(...extraParams) => async ({ dispatch, getState }) => any`

+### Effect helpers.
+All of these return an Effect so you can compose them.
 - Delay(ms, effect) - run effect after ms delay
 - Sequence(…effects) - run effects in order waiting for promise to resolve. if one fails the effect fails
 - Par(…effects) - same as dunk(state, …effects), starts running effects parallelly